FHantke/brave-browser-wiki/P3A.md

 4) 30-49
 5) 50+

 ### Q79.
-How many ads have I viewed in the past 7 days?
+How many News ads have I viewed in the past 7 days?
 _`Brave.Today.WeeklyDisplayAdsViewedCount`_ **[D]** **[A]**

 0) 0